Chevrolet Spark: M100 (1998–2000)

 The production of Daewoo Matiz started in 1998, and it was marketed in South Korea and many European markets, internally designated the M100.
-The exterior design is based on the Lucciola, a 1993 Fiat Cinquecento concept by Fabrizio Giugiaro at Italdesign, which had been rejected by Fiat.
-The 0.8-litre gasoline engine and the transmission were carryovers from the Daewoo Tico, but it now uses a multipoint fuel injection system.
+The exterior design is based on the Italdesign Lucciola, a 1993 concept evolved from the 1992 Italdesign Cinquecento concept by Fabrizio Giugiaro at Italdesign, which had been rejected by Fiat.
+The 0.8-litre gasoline engine and the transmission were carryovers from the Daewoo Tico, but as of 2013 used a multipoint fuel injection system.
 Engineering was carried out at Daewoo's Worthing Technical Centre in England.
 The car became the best selling Daewoo model in Europe and in India for the next four years.

-It was developed on the basis of the Daewoo Tico, version under license of the Suzuki Alto, with which both Tico and Matiz share mechanicals and suspensions.
-From this origin derives its characteristic narrow width, imposed by the Japanese kei car tax category.
+It was developed on the basis of the Daewoo Tico under license of the Suzuki Alto, with which both Tico and Matiz share mechanicals and suspensions.
+From this origin was derived its characteristic narrow width, imposed by the Japanese kei car tax category.